St Peters Church, St Peters: Construction and early years (1838–1864)

 The Cooks River area was popular as a location for well-to-do estates from the mid-1800s onwards.
 It was not until the 1880s that the Cooks River area was closely settled.
 The church site comprising 6 acres 14 perches was transferred by Campbell, in December 1837, to the "Bishop of Australia" for the erection of the church.

-A. B. Spark, as the largest landowner in Campbell's subdivision, was highly active in the local community and was involved in business dealings with many of his neighbours including John Lord who was his co-director of the Bank of Australia.
+Spark, as the largest landowner in Campbell's subdivision, was highly active in the local community and was involved in business dealings with many of his neighbours including John Lord who was his co-director of the Bank of Australia.
 Bishop Broughton proceeded to establish the church and tenders were called for the erection of the church appearing on 16 March 1838 to the designs of the architect Thomas Bird.

 Spark may have been influential in the selection of the architect who had worked with him on another project (the Sydney Exchange Building) and had engaged Bird to work on improvements to his residence "Tempe" in April 1839.
 Spark was elected as one of the five trustees as elected on 16 April 1838.
 The other trustees were; The Lord Bishop of Australia, Robert Campbell, John Lord and David Chambers.
 A temporary church was constructed of ironbark slabs on a stone foundation on the land dedicated by Campbell, and intended, as a permanent church site, to the north of the site of the intended permanent structure.
 This was opened 13 May 1838.